My Name Is Jerry: Synopsis

 Door-to-door salesman, Jerry Arthur's life is filled with slamming doors and low expectations.
 The world has lost its attraction.
-He is a middle-aged divorcé who lives on his own.
-He has an unsure and unwanted future, a daughter he has had no contact with for ten years, a dead-end job and low self-esteem.
+He is a middle-aged divorcée who lives on his own.
+He has an unsure and unwanted future, a daughter he has had no contact with for ten years, a dead-end job, and low self-esteem.
 In other words, Jerry is close to hitting rock bottom.
 Jerry's life changes when his ex-wife dies and their daughter moves in with him.
 Around the same time, he stumbles on a group of young people with their futures before them.
 Their energy and music reminds him that you can influence your life for the better regardless of the past...if you choose to do so.
 Through new and old friends alike, Jerry discovers you can move forward even when you can't see exactly where you are going.
 As Jerry puts it, “What happened to going with your gut?
 My gut’s been telling me to turn things around.”